Last updated: 27 September 2021

 (a) Related companies.
 This includes other companies that are within the family of related companies that are legally part of the same group of companies that Liminal is or will become part of in the future.

-(b) Clients or joint venture partners.
-We may receive information about you from clients or our joint venture partners in order to deliver projects to them, or in conjunction with them.
+(b) Clients or partners.
+We may receive information about you from clients or our partners in order to deliver projects to them, or in conjunction with them.
 For example, if we deliver a product to a client which requires that a user account is set up for you.

 (c) Information from other sources.
 We may receive information about you from third parties, including partners that provide us with information that is publicly or commercially available, and may combine that information with the other information that we collect about you.